 When is the best time of year for lawn scarification?

 Lawn scarification can be a laborious process that will likely cause some initial damage to your lawn.
 The long term benefits do, however, outweigh the initial unsightliness.
-This is variable dependent on how much thatch there is on the lawn.
+This is variable depending on how much thatch there is on the lawn.

 Choosing the right time of year during which you scarify can help to promote growth and a speedy recovery.
 This most often means carrying out the process during warm, wet, and sunny weather, however the scarification itself should always be carried out on a dry day on a dry lawn.
 Otherwise, you may find wet thatch clogs up your scarifier much quicker, and it’s more difficult to tidy up.